pran-7-5/eco_style/README.md

 ________________________________________________
 Vegetables
 ________________________________________________
+Koshola saag(spinach)(other saags should be avoided) Pumpkin (very big ones areGMO)
+Patal
+Sweet potato
-Koshola saag(spinach)(other saags should be avoided), Pumpkin (very big ones areGMO), Patal, Sweet potato, Green egg plant(only one in a day not more, and small one not big one, big one is GMO, purple is GMO), White radish, Green bananas, green Chili ( careful don't buy big GMO ones), Lemon (what to say its magical).
+Green egg plant(only one in a day not more, and small one not big one, big one is GMO, purple is GMO) White radish
+Green bananas
+green Chili ( careful don't buy big GMO ones)
+Lemon (what to say its magical)

 ** Onion, tomato, corn, okra, carrot, turnip, cauliflower, cabbage, broccoli, palak, peas, bell pepper, Peas, Beans, Potato (brownies/fries), beans etc should be avoided.

 Fruits
 ________________________________________________
+Orange
-Orange, Bananas (big ones are GMO), Green Grapes (dark grapes are GMO), Coconut, Mangoes (avoid Alphonso it's GMO), Bael, Amla.
+Bananas (big ones are GMO)
+Green Grapes (dark grapes are GMO)
+Coconut
+Mangoes (avoid Alphonso it's GMO)
+Bael
+Amla

 ** Apple, strawberry, watermelon, guava, jackfruit, pineapple, lichi, kiwi, raspberry, blueberry etc should be avoided, (Steve jobs died because of this, he didnt know which fruit to eat).

 *** Well, the growth in carbon dioxide over the past 100 years has made plants addicted so, the plants now have high sugar levels and decrease in protein but it will level up after the pollution is gone.
 Protein is not necessary for every person except (physical labor) and sugar can be drained by doing exercise so there is no issue.
 ```

 Women_specific